-a.
-On February 26, 2009, CGI's BOD ratified the new Service Agreement with IQHPC with a revised fee equivalent to 3% of all billed expenses effective January 1, 2009.

-In January 2016, CGI and IQHPC entered into a new Service Agreement where IQPHC will pay CGI the agreed specific rate that corresponds the type of medical staff deployed to a facility.
+- a.
+On February 26, 2009, CGI's BOD ratified the new Service Agreement with IQHPC with a revised fee equivalent to 3% of all billed expenses effective January 1, 2009. - In January 2016, CGI and IQHPC entered into a new Service Agreement where IQPHC will pay CGI the agreed specific rate that corresponds the type of medical staff deployed to a facility.
 The term of the agreement is valid for a period of 36 months from the commencement date.
 Fees shall be billed upon deployment and are due within 30 days.
-Interest shall accrue at the rate of 2% per month on any unpaid balance.

-b.
-In the ordinary course of business, IQHPC enters into Service Agreements with U.S. hospitals and/or staffing agencies to provide services in relation to the placement of qualified Filipino nurses for full time employment in the U.S. The Service Agreement sets forth the rights, responsibilities, terms and conditions governing IQHPC's services, which include among others, training and procedural assistance in obtaining all required licensure examinations, obtaining U.S. permanent residence status and eventual placement of the nurses to the U.S. hospitals and/or agency.

-As at December 31, 2017 and 2016, IQHPC has outstanding Service Agreements with different U.S. hospitals and one with a staffing agency.
-Service income recognized in 2017, 2016 and 2015 amounted to P7.4 million, P11.1 million and P3.6 million, respectively.
+Interest shall accrue at the rate of 2% per month on any unpaid balance. - b.
+In the ordinary course of business, IQHPC enters into Service Agreements with U.S. hospitals and/or staffing agencies to provide services in relation to the placement of qualified Filipino nurses for full time employment in the U.S. The Service Agreement sets forth the rights, responsibilities, terms and conditions governing IQHPC's services, which include among others, training and procedural assistance in obtaining all required licensure examinations, obtaining U.S. permanent residence status and eventual placement of the nurses to the U.S. hospitals and/or agency. - As at December 31, 2017 and 2016, IQHPC has outstanding Service Agreements with different U.S. hospitals and one with a staffing agency.
+Service income recognized in 2017, 2016, and 2015 amounted to \$\mathbb{P}7.4\$ million, \$\mathbb{P}1.1\$ million, and \$\mathbb{P}3.6\$ million, respectively. - c.

-c.
 CGI entered into a non-cancellable operating lease covering certain offices.
 The lease has terms ranging up to three years, with renewal options and includes annual escalation rates of 5% to 10%.
-In 2016 and 2017, the lease agreement was renewed for a one-year term.

-Rent expense in 2017, 2016 and 2015 amounted to ₱3.3 million, ₱3.0 million and ₱2.8 million, respectively (see Note 21).
+In 2016 and 2017, the lease agreement was renewed for a one-year term. - Rent expense in 2017, 2016 and 2015 amounted to \$\mathbb{P}3.3\$ million, \$\mathbb{P}3.0\$ million and \$\mathbb{P}2.8\$ million, respectively. - d.

-d.
 In October 2015, CGI entered into sublease agreement with another third party covering its office space renewable upon mutual agreement of both parties.
 The initial sublease agreement was for a period of eight months until July 15, 2015.
-The sublease agreement was renewed and extended until June 15, 2016.

-In 2017, CGI entered into an agreement to sublease a portion of its leased office space to Cirrus Global Services, Inc. (CGSI) for a period of one year commencing August 1, 2017.

-Rent income from the sublease agreement in 2017, 2016 and 2015 amounted to ₱0.9 million, ₱0.4 million and ₱0.7 million, respectively (see Note 23).
+The sublease agreement was renewed and extended until June 15, 2016. - In 2017, the Company entered into an agreement to sublease a portion of its leased office space to Cirrus Global Services, Inc. for a period of one year commencing August 1, 2017. - Rent income from the sublease agreement in 2017, 2016 and 2015 amounted to \$\mathbb{P}0.9\$ million, \$\mathbb{P}0.4\$ million, and \$\mathbb{P}0.7\$ million, respectively. - e.

-e.
 In April 2012, CGI entered into a Service Agreement with Cleveland Clinic Abu Dhabi (CCAD) for CGI to provide nurses for deployment in Abu Dhabi.
 In consideration of the services provided by CGI, the Service Agreement provides that CCAD shall pay a lump-sum fee of 17% of the first year salary, exclusive of benefits, of each candidate that satisfactorily completes all legal and regulatory requirements to live and work at CCAD.